Estimate Time3 min

 Within 24 hours of your closing, the buyer will do a final walkthrough of the home.
 Some buyers are more thorough than others, testing every light switch and opening every cabinet and door, but they’re usually looking to make sure that all agreed-upon repairs were made and no issues have crept up before closing.1

-Remember, a happy buyer at walkthrough is less likely to find something wrong, so here are some steps you can take to prepare:
+Remember, a happy buyer at walkthrough is less likely to find something wrong, so here are some steps you can take to prepare:2

 1Don’t put off repairs

 Take care of all agreed-upon repairs at least a week before closing.
-Save all related receipts and invoices and take before-and-after photos in case the buyer contests anything.2
+It's a good idea to save all related receipts and invoices and take before-and-after photos in case the buyer contests anything.

 2. Clean the house

 Leave your home the way you’d like to find it as a buyer.
-If you don’t have time to clean personally, hire a professional cleaning service.2
+If you don’t have time to clean personally, you could hire a professional cleaning service.

 3. Leave manuals and warranties

 Gather all owner’s manuals and warranties for home appliances and leave them in one place for the new owner.
-Leave all receipts from repairs with the manuals.1
+It could be helpful to leave all receipts from repairs with the manuals.

 4. Provide a vendor list

-Leave contact information for contractors or maintenance companies you’ve used in the past and who are familiar with your home.1
+You could leave contact information for contractors or maintenance companies you’ve used in the past and who are familiar with your home.

 5. Leave keys and remotes

-Put all house keys, mailbox keys, and any remotes for house systems in a kitchen drawer or location that’s easily found.2 If you’re attending the closing, bring a set of keys with you.
+Put all house keys, mailbox keys, and any remotes for house systems in a kitchen drawer or location that’s easily found.1 If you’re attending the closing, bring a set of keys with you.

 6. Write down passcodes